-Students attending Lynchburg College who seek academic accommodations must qualify in keeping with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and its amendments.
-Qualifications and reasonable accommodations are determined by the Disability Services Coordinator (DSC).
+Students attending University of Lynchburg who seek academic accommodations must qualify in keeping with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and its amendments.
+Qualifications and reasonable accommodations are determined by the Accessibility and Disability Resources Coordinator.

-Lynchburg College is committed to providing equal access and equal opportunity to students with disabilities.
-The Disability Services Coordinator (DSC) works with students on an individualized basis through an interactive intake process for determination of reasonable academic accommodations.
+University of Lynchburg is committed to providing equal access and equal opportunity to students with disabilities.
+The Accessibility and Disability Resources Coordinator works with students on an individualized basis through an interactive intake process for determination of reasonable academic accommodations.

 Accommodation letters are provided to students upon request and are valid for a period of one semester.
 Communication specific to students who have been approved for accommodations is done anonymously through a listserv group.